Revision Date: 10/25/2021

 All delegated authority is subject to revocation by the purchasing department for over-use or abuse.

-Price quotations shall be solicited from three (3) or more bona fide, qualified vendors for purchases exceeding five thousand dollars ($5,000), but not exceeding fifteen thousand dollars ($15,000).
+Price quotations shall be solicited from three (3) or more bona fide, qualified vendors for purchases exceeding ten thousand dollars ($10,000), but not exceeding twenty thousand dollars ($20,000).

 Quotations may be made by telephone, facsimile, or other means and shall be awarded on the basis of the lowest responsive quotation.
 Whenever possible, at least one (1) of the bona fide, qualified vendors shall be a certified small and emerging business, a small entrepreneurship, or a veteran or service-connected disabled veteran-owned small entrepreneurship.
 A minimum of three (3) working days shall be allowed for receipt of quotations.
 Agency files shall document and list all solicited vendors and each vendor’s contact person, summarize quotations received, indicate the successful vendor and state the reason why any lower quotation was rejected.
 Agency files should also contain written confirmation of the quotation from the successful vendor.
 Quotation results must be summarized in summary format specified by the Purchasing Department.